Books

 Book #1 from the series: White is Never Neutral

-A tender, luminous novel about first love, quiet rebellion, and the sacred weight of memory.
+A tender, luminous novel about friendship, quiet rebellion, and the sacred weight of memory.

-When Christophe—twelve years old, royal by birth but exiled by silence—is sent to Schloss Tannenlicht, a cold boarding school deep in the pine forests of northern Germany, he enters a world of ancient rites and rigid tradition.
-Boys are named like chess...
+When Christophe, royal by birth but exiled by silence—is sent to Schloss Tannenlicht, a cold boarding school deep in the pine forests of northern Germany, he enters a world of ancient rites and rigid tradition.
+Boys are named like chess pieces.
+Secrets...

 White Trainers, Black Soil